Mimizan: The Medieval Era

-The Belle Epoque
+La Belle Epoque

 After 1890, the construction of railway tracks opened up the country.
 The forges closed down one by one but sawmills and distilleries of resin products multiplied.

 The renewal of Landes, desired by the Emperor Napoleon III, the arrival of the trains of the Mediterranean Railway Companies (from 1907 up to 1960), the trend of bathing in the sea inspired by the Empress Eugenie and the benefits of the sea air on the health of those with tuberculosis all aided in the rapid expansion of the seaside resort of Mimizan-Plage (first called Mimizan-les-Bains).
 The town is graced with a sea-bathing establishment constructed out of wood.
 This drew a number of tourists and contributed to the fame of Mimizan.

 One of the events to mark this period was the passage of a caravan named by the journalist and writer Maurice Martin and driven by Maurice Vignau and Alphonse Bacon.
 It traveled around Landes from Arcachon to trace a route for automobiles toward Biarritz.
-Maurice Martin was in awe of the beauty of the countryside (sky, ocean, forest) and would during a banquet on 20 March 1905 baptize the place "La Côte d’Argent" (The Silver Coast).
+Maurice Martin was in awe of the beauty of the countryside (sky, ocean, forest) and would during a banquet on 20 March 1905 baptize the place La Côte d’Argent (The Silver Coast).